healthgovau/health-design-system-starter-kit/README.md

     Keep in mind that npm start, npm run react and npm run handlebars writes to the same html file so they will overwrite each other.

-### SCSS/CSS

-    To watch and compile for css only run: npm run cssonly

 ### Static HTML

-    To compile scss and copy htm on change run: npm start
+    To compile scss and copy htm on change run: npm run html

 ### React
     The react files are located in the ./react folder

-    To run a local server run:  npm run react
+    To run a local server run and :  npm run react
     To build react run:         npm run react:build

 ### Handlebars